 - Landscaping- improvement, and protection of the facilities of the area and its surroundings.

-- Layout –it indicates buildings, routes and open spaces within the development and the way they are laid out.
+- Layout –it indicates buildings, routes, and open spaces within the development and the way they laid out.

 - Scale–has the information on the size of the development, including the height, width, and length of the building.

 Some applications need more details than others.
 These details must be in accord with the original Outline Planning Permission.
-This application has to be submitted within three years of approval.
+This application has to submit within three years of approval.

 You can apply for an Outline Planning Permission for a new building, for an alteration or an extension of the building.
 It is not accepted for change of use development.
 Also, you cannot apply for an Outline Planning Permission for properties in the conservation area.